Adaptive Batch Sizes Using Non-Euclidean Gradient Noise Scales for Stochastic Sign and Spectral Descent: Implementation

 \paragraph{Implementation details.} For the $\ell_1$ GNS, each rank computes the element-wise square $(g_k^j)^2$ locally.
 In standard DDP, this requires storing one additional gradient copy per rank and performing an additional \texttt{AllReduce} to average the squares.
 In FSDP, this memory overhead is mitigated by instead performing a \texttt{ReduceScatter} on the squared gradients, effectively sharding the variance statistics consistent with the parameters.

 For the $\Scal_1$ GNS, each rank computes the local Gram matrix $G_k^j (G_k^j)^\top \in \Rmbb^{m \times m}$.
 While FSDP can similarly \texttt{ReduceScatter} this term, computing the final nuclear norm $\|\hat{C}_{\text{row}, k}^{1/2}\|_{\Scal_1}$ requires a subsequent \texttt{AllGather} to reconstruct the full covariance matrix on each rank.
 Because these computations are restricted to element-wise or block-wise statistics, the metric can be computed independently for each model component, ensuring full compatibility with tensor and pipeline parallelism.
+We provide a detailed wall-clock, communication, and memory cost analysis of the $\ell_1$ and $\Scal_1$ GNS estimators in Appendix~\ref{app:cost_analysis}.